Marriage, Not Dating

-Marriage, Not Dating is a 2014 South Korean television series starring Yeon Woo-jin, Han Groo, Jeong Jin-woon, Han Sun-hwa, Heo Jung-min, and Yoon So-hee.
+Marriage, Not Dating is a 2014 South Korean romantic comedy drama television series starring Han Groo, Yeon Woo-jin, Jeong Jin-woon, Han Sun-hwa, Heo Jung-min, and Yoon So-hee.
 It aired on tvN from July 4 to August 23, 2014 on Fridays and Saturdays at 20:40 (KST) for 16 episodes.

 Synopsis

-Wealthy plastic surgeon Gong Gi-tae has no interest in getting married; marriage is all shop girl Joo Jang-mi dreams about.
+Wealthy plastic surgeon Gong Gi-tae has no interest in getting married; by contrast, marriage is all shop girl Joo Jang-mi dreams about.
 In an effort to get his parents off his back about the constant string of blind dates and marriage prospects, Gi-tae purposely brings Jang-mi home to meet his parents posing as his girlfriend, certain that they'll never approve of her.
 This romantic comedy portrays a man who doesn't want to get married, and a woman who has no luck with potential marriage prospects.